Am I qualified to tell you how to get out of Facebook Jail?

 This guide gives you the link to appeal if you need to know how to get out of Facebook jail because you believe Facebook put you there in error.

 Facebook has advantages and disadvantages.
 The disadvantages include the possibility of ending up in Facebook Jail and suffering the consequences.
+Facebook can produce happiness, but the social media giant can also be a source of great frustration.

 What is Facebook Jail?